SAMAD101/fastapi-auth/README.md

 # fastapi-auth
-An elaborate authentication system in python using fastapi in Python.
+A fastapi based authentication using OAuth2 and JWT boilerplate code.

 ## Features

-- OAuth2 Authentication
+- OAuth2 and JWT based authentication
 - Password hashing using bcrypt
 - Two user roles: User and Superuser